 We will meet at the Far Flung office at 7 am, where customers will be provided with all the rafting and camping equipment they need and have requested for the trip.
 We will then head to Chama River put-in and the beginning of your river education!
 The first day will consist of basic river running techniques such as boat maneuvering basics, ferry angles, and principles of reading water in a river environment.
 The first half of the day will be on calm water and then after a riverside lunch you will head downstream to face your first class I-II rapids!
 Once we are off the river we will head to camp for the night and enjoy the relaxing river shoreline and a fantastic dinner.

 You will wake up to an excellent breakfast and hot, fresh coffee to start your day.
-After a leisurely morning we will hop on our second stretch of river: The Lower Gorge.
+After a leisurely morning and an hour drive back towards the Rio Grande we will hop on our second stretch of river: The Lower Gorge.
 On day two you will further hone your skills maneuvering your kayak, learn about eddy lines, hydraulics, river safety hand signals, and flip recovery.
 Then, after lunch, it will be off into the boulder gardens and Class II-III rapids of the Rio Grande Racecourse.
 You will finish day two feeling much more comfortable on the river.
 That night we will camp at the Cebolla Mesa trailhead on the rim of the impressive Rio Grande Gorge and looking down into the Wild Rivers section of the Rio Grande Del Norte National Monument.

 Our final day will be comprised of a trip down The Middle Box, which is a section that is often considered the hidden gem of northern New Mexico.
 After another great breakfast our horseback guide and mule packer friends from Rio Grande Stables will meet us to help with transporting our gear down the 1-mile long trail that winds beneath towering Ponderosa Pines to the rivers edge.
 On day three you will continue your river education with throwbag rescue techniques, whitewater rescue scenarios, river running etiquette, eddy line usage, and paddle techniques.
 In the Middle Box you will face your toughest whitewater yet in its sometimes long and sometimes steep Class-III rapids.
 The day will take us through the deepest section of the Rio Grande Rift Valley and offer superb wildlife viewing opportunities, as well as the chance to visit an ancient Native American hunting site complete with dozens of petroglyphs and littered with evidence of their culture.